-Re-screening visit: before each of the second and third challenges you will be invited for a re-screening visit.
+Re-screening visit: Before each of the second and third challenges you will be invited for a re-screening visit.
 This visit will take place at least 2 weeks before the each of the second and third challenges and will be similar to your initial screening, but shorter, lasting up to one and a half hours.
 The purpose of the visit is to discuss the next challenge, to enable you to decide if you wish to continue to participate and for us to make sure you remain eligible to receive another malaria challenge.
-If you decide to continue with the next challenge, you will be asked to complete another questionnaire, to ensure we are confident that you still fully understand what taking part will involve, and to sign a new consent form.
+If you decide to continue with the next challenge, you will be asked to complete another questionnaire, to ensure we are confident that you still fully understand what taking part will involve.
 We will ask if there have been any changes in your medical history since your last visit and you will be examined by a doctor again.
-We will also repeat the same urine and blood tests as at the screening visit, with the exception that we will not repeat the blood tests for HIV, hepatitis B, hepatitis C, EBV or CMV infections.
-Since the disorders of red blood cells (G6PDH, sickle cell anaemia and thalassaemia) and expression of Duffy antigen (a specifc receptor on the red blood cell that allows P. vivax to infect the cell) that can affect your susceptibility to P. vivax malaria infection cannot change, we will also not re-test for these conditions.
+We will also repeat the same urine and blood tests as at the screening visit.
+Since the disorders of red blood cells (G6PDH, sickle cell anaemia and thalassaemia) and expression of Duffy antigen (a specifc receptor on the red blood cell that allows P. vivax to infect the cell) that can affect your susceptibility to P. vivax malaria infection cannot change, we will not re-test for these conditions.
 A urinary pregnancy test will be performed for women.